-Working together with Professor Alexandra Plavskin, the HPEC is developing S.C.R.I.B.E., (Systematic Computerized Record-Keeping in Baccalaureate Education), Hunter's very own beta Electronic Health Record (EHR).
-Electronic health records are an evolving concept defined as a systematic collection of electronic health information about individual patients or populations.
-Because of the ubiquity of EHRs in the health professions field, beta versions are essential for nursing schools, which must teach students how to use them properly and effectively.
-The HPEC will routinely continue to upgrade and add more elements to the S.C.R.I.B.E..
-To access the latest version of S.C.R.I.B.E. please click here.
+Working together with Professor Alexandra Plavskin, the HPEC is developing S.C.R.I.B.E.
+(Systematic Computerized Record-Keeping in Baccalaureate Education), Hunter's very own beta Electronic Health Record (EHR).
+Electronic Health Records are an evolving concept defined as a systematic, electronic collection of health information about individual patients or populations.
+Because of the ubiquity of EHR's in the field of health professions, beta versions are essential for nursing schools, where students must be taught how to use them properly and effectively.

 Communication Science Resources

 The HPEC provides technical support for the Center on Communications Disorders.
-All clinical videotapes produced by the Center are cataloged and made available for student review and clinical evaluation though the HPEC.
-These video’s include evaluations and treatment sessions of both adult and child patients.
+All clinical videotapes produced by the Center are cataloged and made available for student review, and clinical evaluation though the HPEC.
+These videos include evaluation and treatment sessions of both adult and child patients.
 Communication science students review these tapes as part of their clinical observation hours.
-A complete list of videos is made available to students at the front desk of the HPEC or at Communication Sciences Video List.
+A complete list of videos is made available to students at the front desk of the HPEC or at: Communication Sciences Video List.

-The BESt 2.0 Program, a HRSA funded Workforce Diversity grant, offers pre-entry preparation and retention activities for students interested in careers in nursing and the health professions.
+The BESt 4.0 Program, an HRSA-funded Workforce Diversity grant, offers pre-entry preparation and retention activities for students interested in careers in the fields of nursing and health professions.

-The mission of the BESt 2.0 program is to facilitate the transition of economically and educationally disadvantaged students into and through the Hunter-Bellevue School of Nursing (HBSON).
-Students will focus on achieving careers as baccalaureate nurses in service to New York City's neediest communities.
-Students from Manhattan Hunter Science High School (MHSHS), Hunter College, and HBSON will participate in educational activities to prepare them for careers in the nursing profession.
-Participants will be exposed to fundamental resources and course work vital for success.
-Workshops geared towards improving academic performance and culturally competent health care practices are part of an eight week high school academy and a college pre-entry prep program.
-Students will engage in mentoring relationships in preparation for a rigorous collegiate experience and will also learn foundational skills crucial for career preparation.
+The mission of the BESt 4.0 program is to facilitate the transition of economically and educationally disadvantaged students into the Hunter-Bellevue School of Nursing (HBSON).
+Students will focus on achieving careers as baccalaureate nurses, providing aid to New York City's communities that are most in need.
+Students from Manhattan Hunter Science High School (MHSHS), Hunter College, and HBSON will participate in educational activities that will prepare them for careers in nursing.
+Participants will be exposed to fundamental resources and coursework vital to their success.
+Workshops geared towards improving academic performance and culturally competent healthcare practices are part of an eight week high school academy and a college pre-entry preparation program.
+In preparation for a rigorous collegiate experience, students will engage in mentoring relationships , and will also learn foundational skills crucial to career preparation.
 Stipends and scholarships will be awarded to those students who demonstrate determination, dedication, and commitment to academic success.
-Pre-entry preparation, retention activities, tutoring and counseling are other components implemented by the BESt 2.0 program.
+Pre-entry preparation, retention activities, tutoring, and counseling are other components implemented by the BESt 4.0 program.

-HPEC assists the School of Nursing in determining appropriate learning resources for BESt students.
-The HPEC computer lab has MathMedia educational software that provides BESt students with a comprehensive review in mathematics.
-The following instructional DVD series is available in our media collection through the BESt 2.0 program:
+The HPEC assists the School of Nursing in determining appropriate learning resources for BESt students.
+The HPEC computer lab has MathMedia educational software which provides BESt students with a comprehensive review in mathematics.
+The following instructional DVD series is available in our media collection through the BESt 4.0 program: